maxlebedev/maleficer/README.md

     - Living flame needs a rework. doesn't acutally move twice
         * We probably block this on NPC rework
     - If a map is unpopulated, using blink doesn't refresh the screen
+    - push_coords has no bounds checking.
+        * Because we do a cell lookup, this isn't safe